 Just look at the fixed deposit-linked home loan rates and how popular they’ve become over the past 3 years.
 Despite being board rates, they’ve managed to capture the imagination of homeowners and have quickly dominated the housing loan market.
 The key is the perceived stability of the fixed deposit-linked home loan rates, that the bank will not raise their fixed deposit account interest rates unnecessarily.

-So, does that mean I should switch over to the OCBC Home Rate?
+So, should I choose the OCBC Home Rate?

 Are you considering the OCBC Home Rate?
 Let our mortgage specialists assist you for free and walk you through the whole home loan process.